Wedding Etiquette No No

 The third tip is to give time for changes.
 Try to avoid last minute changes in the music if you can and certainly don’t change the whole theme of your music at the reception.
 It is often possible for the DJ to do that because of their large library of music, but not always, and it is not advisable.
 Here again, I have heard of a couple who decided in the dinner section of their reception, that they didn’t like the dinner music they had chosen and wanted switch over to a blues themed music style in the middle of dinner.
 The DJ was able to do that but did struggle to find enough blues music in their library to fulfill the request.
 The music selection did not flow well with the classy location of the venue or with many of the guests for that matter.

 Some cultural weddings can be notorious for this and requests such as “Quick, play another song just like the last song!” are not uncommon at a crucial spot in the wedding reception.
-Although this DJ in Vancouver has had a lot of experience with this and prepares ahead whenever this is likely to happen, other DJs may not have as much familiarity with these types of weddings or at the last second requests.
+Although I’ve had a lot of experience with this and prepares ahead whenever this is likely to happen, other DJs may not have as much familiarity with these types of weddings or at the last second requests.
 Just keep in mind too many last minute changes can throw things into disarray.

 To be sure there are lots of things to be aware of when working with your DJ to put on a musically entertaining wedding.
 These three items are a few of the things to keep in mind when coordinating with your DJ on your wedding reception music.